Educational activities outside the walls Activities, travelling exhibitions and training outside the walls

 • The star of the fighter

-• Sport in the face of discrimination
+• Sport put to the test of discrimination

 • Us and them: what is racism?

-• Simone Veil, a French History
+• Simone Veil, a French history

 See the details of these workshops